parse-community/Parse-SDK-Flutter/packages/flutter/README.md

   await Parse().initialize(
         keyApplicationId,
         keyParseServerUrl,
-        masterKey: keyParseMasterKey, // Required for Back4App and others
         clientKey: keyParseClientKey, // Required for some setups
         debug: true, // When enabled, prints logs to console
         liveQueryUrl: keyLiveQueryUrl, // Required if using LiveQuery